Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: Results

-Fig.~3 shows the product of the moment $\kappa\sigma^{2}$ (i.e the ratio of the fourth-order cumulant to the second-order cumulant $\frac{C_{4}}{C_{2}}$) with respect to different energies.
-Below 60 GeV energy, this results show deviation from being constant.
-For 2fm6q and 2fm8q calculated lines some fluctuation around 15 GeV for 2fm6q and 2fm8q are seen.
-Towards the higher energy these curves shows almost independent behaviour with respect to the energy.
-For decreasing the system size from 4fm to 2fm, a dip kind of structure occurs between 5 GeV to 30 GeV energy, after that this curve increases slowly for 2fm6q and become constant for 2fm8q.
-For 4fm6q and 4fm8q curves, these are slowly increasing concerning lower energy and becomes independent of energy above 60 GeV.
-These results are compared with STAR experimental result of net-proton higher order moments calculation from RHIC BES-I data (black line) which can serve as the proxy of net baryon study of the same.
-Calculations are also compared with HRG model calculation (grey line).
-The fluctuation shown in this study has similar trend to the experimental measurement from STAR at RHIC.
+These results are compared with the STAR experimental result of net-proton higher order moments calculation from RHIC BES-I data (rust with black circle border) which can serve as the proxy of the net-baryon study of the same having the same dependency as star proton (azure with black square border) measurements are also compared.
+Calculations are also compared with HRG model calculation (grey line) and UrQMD model calculations (yellow line) from 2 to 200 GeV.
+Lattice QCD calculations (aqua band) from 39 to 200 GeV are also compared.
+Below 60 GeV energy, current results show deviation from being constant.
+For 2fm6q and 2fm8q calculations, fluctuations below 15 GeV are seen.
+Whereas in 4fm study slowly increasing trend is seen and no fluctuations are observed.
+Towards the higher energy, these curves show almost independent behaviour with respect to the energy.
+For decreasing the system size from 4fm to 2fm, a dip kind of structure occurs between 2.4 GeV to 20 GeV energy, after that this curve increases slowly for 2fm and 4fm and becomes independent of energy above 60 GeV.
+The fluctuation shown in this study has a similar trend to the experimental measurement from STAR at RHIC.
 The STAR data is confirming this agreement as STAR data passes through similar fluctuations near the same region of concern.
-The 4fm data has lower values compared to the HRG model calculation and shows similar tendency.
+The 4fm data has lower values compared to 2fm data, the HRG, and UrQMD model calculations.
+The present study matches with Lattice QCD calculations from 39 to 200 GeV and shows a similar tendency.

+Fig.~4 shows $\kappa\sigma^{2}$ as a function of energy for fixed acceptance fraction $(\alpha)$ for system with 6q-PNJL model with R = 2fm.
+The result for $\alpha$ - dependence of $\kappa\sigma^{2}$ is calculated by using Eq.
+(1).
+The graph displays the value of $\kappa\sigma^{2}$ within the subvolume system that is obtained from total net baryon number at a particular energy, with each data point representing the acceptance percent.
+These results are compared with the STAR experimental result of net-proton higher order moments calculation from RHIC BES-I data (rust with black circle border) (2023) and (azure with black square border) (2014) which can serve as the proxy of the net-baryon.
+At lower energy regimes, the $\alpha$ dependent results exhibit small fluctuations; however, as energies increase, the results remain energy-independent.
+This figure also demonstrates that the fluctuation at lower energy regions diminishes as the value of alpha ($\alpha$) decreases.